AIMMOTH/scalajs-compiler-servlet/README.md

 Scala JS Compiler
 =================
+Scala JS Compiler is a Maven project with Scala code.
-Compiles list of Strings with Scala JS code to a JavaScript.
+It compiles a list of Strings with Scala JS code to a JavaScript.
 Use this by reading your Scala JS source code and let backend respond with a JavaScript.

 Using it Live